6 min read

 Azure Storage service encryption is enabled by default on your Azure Storage account where it cannot be disabled.
 Therefore, customer data at rest on Azure Storage is secured by default where data is encrypted/decrypted transparently using 256-bit AES.
 The encrypt/decrypt process has no impact on Azure Storage performance and is cost free.
 You have the option of Microsoft managing the encryption keys or you can manage your own keys with Azure Key Vault.
 Azure Key Vault can be used to manage your SSL/TLS certificates which are used to secure interfaces and internal communications within the SAP system.

 Azure also offers virtual machine disk encryption using BitLocker for Windows and DM-Crypt for Linux to provide volume encryption for virtual machine operating system and data disks.
+Disk encryption is not enabled by default.

 Hardening the operating system